fonoster/fonos-rtpel7lb/README.md

 # Fonos RTPEL7LB

-> A layer 7 load balancer to serve ng control protocol requests to instances of rtpengine.
+> A layer 7 load balancer for RTPEngine boxes.

 ![publish to docker](https://github.com/fonoster/fonos-rtpel7lb/workflows/publish%20to%20docker%20hub/badge.svg)

-This load balancer aims to assist in scaling the media traffic in a VoIP network deployment.
+This load balancer aims to assist in scaling the media traffic in a VoIP network.
 It uses the [NG Control Protocol (NGCP)](https://github.com/sipwise/rtpengine#the-ng-control-protocol) to allow for a "drop-in" replacement of RTPEngine.

 ![Highlevel ARQ](https://raw.githubusercontent.com/fonoster/fonos-rtpel7lb/main/diagram.png "RTPEL7LB, high-level diagram")